tinkerbell/operator/docs/proposals/tinkerbell-stack-crd.md

     // TinkerbellGRPCAuthority is the IP:Port that a Tink worker will use for communicated with the Tink server TinkerbellGRPCAuthority	string `json:"tinkerbellGRPCAuthority"`

-    // TinkerbellTLS sets if the boots should run with TLS or not.
+    // TinkerbellTLS sets if the smee should run with TLS or not.
     TinkerbellTLS bool `json:"tinkerbellTLS"`

-    // LogLevel sets the debug level for boots. logLevel string `json:"logLevel"`
+    // LogLevel sets the debug level for smee. logLevel string `json:"logLevel"`
 }
 ```